adamsilver/fdpb/checkout.md

 And it's also costly and time-consuming to the business, especially if they offer free returns.
 All of which is so avoidable.

+Still, there's more to it.
+This page, which at first seems like an extra page is the very reason we can eradicate the need to step through all the pages before it.
+But I'll leave you on a cliff edge to find out more shortly in the section about Smart Defaults.

 All in all, it's important to be honest upfront and put users in control.

 ### Amending their order